STMicroelectronics/lsm6dsv80x-rs/examples/fsm_fourd_stm32f401re_embassy/README.md

 # LSM6DSV80X FSM Event Detection on STM32F401RE Nucleo-64 (4-Directional Events)

 This example demonstrates how to configure and use the **LSM6DSV80X** inertial measurement unit (IMU) sensor on an **STM32F401RE Nucleo-64** board to detect 4-directional FSM (Finite State Machine) events: X/Y up and down.
-The sensor is configured via a UCF-generated register sequence, and detected events are output over UART.
+The sensor is configured via a JSON-generated register sequence, and detected events are output over UART.

 The program uses the Embassy STM32 HAL for peripheral initialization and interrupt handling, and the `lsm6dsv80x` Rust driver crate for sensor communication.
 The sensor FSM events trigger an external interrupt, which the program handles asynchronously to read and report the event.